Turkish Cypriot enclaves: Events leading to the creation of the enclaves

 In December 1963 the President of the Republic of Cyprus, Archbishop Makarios, citing Turkish Cypriot tactics aimed at obstructing the normal functioning of government, proposed several amendments to the post-colonial constitution of 1960.
 This precipitated a crisis between the Greek Cypriot majority and the Turkish Cypriot minority, and Turkish Cypriot representation in the government ended.
 The nature of this event is controversial.
 Greek Cypriots claim that Turkish Cypriots voluntarily withdrew from the institutions of the Republic of Cyprus, while the Turkish Cypriot narrative has it that the Turkish Cypriots were forcibly excluded.

 After the rejection of the constitutional amendments by the Turkish Cypriot community the situation escalated into island-wide intercommunal violence.
 103 to 109 Turkish Cypriot or mixed villages were attacked and 25,000–30,000 Turkish Cypriots became refugees.
 According to official records, 364 Turkish Cypriots and 174 Greek Cypriots were killed.
 Turkish Cypriots consequently started living in enclaves; the republic's structure was changed unilaterally by Makarios and Nicosia was divided by the Green Line, with the deployment of UNFICYP troops.

 Situation in the enclaves

 The enclaves were scattered all over the island.
 The enclaves were deprived of many necessities.
-Restrictions on the enclaves began to be eased after 1967 and many Turkish Cypriots began to return to the villages they'd left in 1963.
+Refuge camps at the British Sovereign Bases hosted the elder, the women and the children, many of them had to flee to the UK and Australia.Greek Cypriots didn't abandoned their original residences, neither they were forced to flee at the time, each side's liabilities were taken care of by the far right National-Extremists from 1963-64.
+The damages on the properties were recorded by the UNFICYP and only Turkish Cypriots houses were damaged in the mixed villages, looted or "confiscated", and solely Turkish Cypriot villages were totally abandoned since 1963-64 (62 years refugees) with more than 50% of their population became refugees, or were forced to flee.
+Restrictions on the enclaves began to be eased after 1967 because Cyprus Government that was also Cyprus Church~the Archery, had the control of the airport & overmilitarised the island with Greek military personnel.
+They also had control over the commercial Harbour of Limassol and the money & power to import heavyweight war artillery, including many tanks from the Soviet union.
+[The ethnic cleansing plann was going great, Turkish Cypriot refugees never returned to their original residences, 62 years refugees and still counting].
+In the meantime airforce, land and naval military forces were trained and Greek intervention in case of "threat" was agreed. *** The information was deliberately insufficient and/or false since March 2015.